 Decoding the acronym

-Soon you’ll start seeing Gnarly products come with the NSF logo or the NSF for Sport logo, but these logos don’t carry weight without understanding what the certification means.
+You’ll see Gnarly products with the NSF logo or the NSF for Sport logo, but these logos don’t carry weight without understanding what the certification means.
 In bite-size pieces, here we go: NSF an accredited organization governed by The Public Health and Safety Organization.
 The goal is simple — transparency between the producer of a consumable product (that’s us) and the consumer (that’s you).

 NSF tests a huge range of products, but for us, they’re testing that the ingredients listed on Gnarly products match exactly to the products we’re producing.
 Our products undergo a toxicology review to certify product formulation.
 NFS also ensures Gnarly products are free of contaminants like heavy metals, pesticides, herbicides, and mycotoxins.